huaminghuangtw/Evergreen-Notes/Permanent-Notes/Variants of to-do list.md

 **The “Open List” and The “Closed List” (“集中” \& “分散” 原則)**

 1. Dump all the tasks you need to do to the “Open List”
-2. Transfer some tasks from the “Open List” to the “Closed List,” which has a maximum of ten entries — it's a way to stay focused on what truly matters.
+2. Transfer some tasks from the “Open List” to the “Closed List,” which has a maximum of ten entries — it’s a way to stay focused on what truly matters.

 ---